Abolitionist-Project/Think-by-Numbers/README.md

 Statistical Reasoning > Irrational Intuition

-The Think by Numbers project is the 1st step in the Abolition of Suffering.
+The Think by Numbers project is the 1st step in the abolition of suffering.

 The Abolitionist Project has the modest goal of eliminating all unnecessary suffering on earth.
-It’s done in three easy steps!
+It’s done in 3 easy steps!

-These 3 steps are:

 1. Learn